CodeTanzania/majifix-mobile-dashboard/README.md

+# Majifix-mobile-dashboard
+ This is an application designed for managers and supervisors to get a quick summary service requests from [open311-api](https://github.com/CodeTanzania/open311-api)
+## Development
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).